sarahhelgen/weekend-redux-feedback-loop/README.md

 - [x] sent feedback to database via axios POST on click of submit button
 - [x] thank you page displays after submit button is clicked, inputs are cleared, and user is given the option to fill out feedback for a different day.

+The deployed app can be found here: https://cryptic-spire-67868.herokuapp.com/#/

 ## Built with: